MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-introduction.md

 At a high level, ScaleR functions are grouped as follows:

+* Platform-specific convenience functions are used for unlocking specific capabilities inherent in a given platform.
 * Data-related functions are used for import, transformation, summarization, visualization, and analysis.
-* Platform-specific convenience functions are used for unlocking specific capabilities inherent in a given platform.

-Using ScaleR functions requires a ScaleR engine to support your logic.
-As noted, a ScaleR engine exists in R Client, R Server, and in any Microsoft product or service that supports R. R Client is free, community-supported via forums, and provides scale at much lower levels (2 processors, data resides in-memory).
-R Server is a commercial enterprise-grade product.
-It runs on more platforms at much greater scale, with service level agreements and support from Microsoft.

-ScaleR can be characterized as an enhanced version of the open source R programming language.
-In fact, there are [ScaleR equivalents for many common base R functions](../scaler/compare-base-r-scaler-functions.md), such as *rxSort* for *sort()*, *rxMerge* for *merge()*, and so forth.
-Because Microsoft R is compatible with the open source R language, solutions often use a combination of base R and ScaleR functions.

-## How to work with ScaleR
+These functions comprise the bulk of the ScaleR function library.

 The data manipulation and analysis functions in ScaleR are appropriate for small and large datasets, but are particularly useful in three common situations:

-- Analyze data sets that are too big to fit in memory.
+1. Analyze data sets that are too big to fit in memory.
-- Perform computations distributed over several cores, processors, or nodes in a cluster.
+2. Perform computations distributed over several cores, processors, or nodes in a cluster.
-- Create scalable data analysis routines that can be developed locally with smaller data sets, then deployed to larger data and/or a cluster of computers.
+3. Create scalable data analysis routines that can be developed locally with smaller data sets, then deployed to larger data and/or a cluster of computers.

-ScaleR enables these scenarios because it operates on chunks of data and using *updating algorithms*.
+ScaleR enables these scenarios because it operates on chunks of data and uses *updating algorithms*.

 Data is stored in an efficient XDF file format designed for rapid reading of arbitrary rows and columns of data.
 Functions in ScaleR are used to import data into XDF before performing analysis, but you can also work directly with data stored in a text, SPSS, or SAS file or an ODBC connection, or extract a subset of a data file into a data frame in memory for further analysis.

 To perform an analysis, you must provide the following information: where the computations should take place (the compute context), the data to use (the data source), and what analysis to perform (the analysis function).
 The tutorial in this article introduces you to the basic workflow.

-## Why use ScaleR?
+## Data management and analysis using ScaleR

-ScaleR provides tools for scalable data management and analysis.
-These tools can be used with data sets in memory, and applied the same way to huge data sets stored on disk.
+ScaleR provides functions for scalable data management and analysis.
+These functions can be used with data sets in memory, and applied the same way to huge data sets stored on disk.
 It includes functionality for:

-1. Accessing external data sets (SAS, SPSS, ODBC, Teradata, and delimited and fixed format text) for analysis in R
+- Accessing external data sets (SAS, SPSS, ODBC, Teradata, and delimited and fixed format text) for analysis in R

-2. Efficiently storing and retrieving data in a high performance data file
+- Efficiently storing and retrieving data in a high performance data file

-3. Cleaning, exploring, and manipulating data
+- Cleaning, exploring, and manipulating data

-4. Fast, basic statistical analyses
+- Fast, basic statistical analyses

 ScaleR also includes an extensible framework for writing your own analyses for big data sets.